 If ‘inside IR35’, and work is in the private sector, your agency has to deduct tax and national insurance deductions from April 2020 onwards, and you should

 All Locum pay rates across the industry are subject to both Employer’s and Employee’s National Insurance deductions.
 Ask your recruitment consultant to discuss what this means for your hourly rate.

 Once you have secured a role with us, our dedicated recruitment team will be in touch to provide you with all the required information.
-They’ll provide you with a timesheet template that enables you to quickly and easily submit your worked hours.
+They’ll provide you with details of our timesheet platform that enables you to submit your worked hours online quickly and easily.

 In some cases, our clients use their own online platforms; you may be required to submit your hours through one of these.
-Our Recruitment Support team will be on-hand to guide you through this.
+Our support team will be on-hand to guide you through this.

 : Tuesday - 6pm

 Payment received: Thursday- 9am

 What is IR35 and how does it affect me?

 IR35 is a set of tax laws that are designed to ensure all workers in the public sector are paying the correct amount of tax and National Insurance Contributions (NIC).
 There are a series of tests used by clients, to determine the employment status of contractors working through limited companies/personal service companies (PSCs).

 As of 6 April 2021, further changes will come into force, which will include mid and large-sized private sector clients, so if you are planning to work in either the public or private sector after this time, IR35 will apply to all PSC workers.